No Te Va Gustar: 2002–2011: international breakthrough

-In 2012, they released their first compilation album, Público, which was certified Gold by the Argentine Chamber of Phonograms and Videograms Producers.
-It was nominated at the 13th Annual Latin Grammy Awards for Best Rock Album.
-On July 12, Marcel Curuchet was admitted to the Jersey City Medical Center after a motorcycle accident on the New Jersey Turnpike Extension in Jersey City, New Jersey.
-Two days later, on July 14, Curuchet was noted to be in critical condition and died shortly after that announcement.
+Público, their fourth live album and DVD, was released on 9 March 2012.
+It was recorded at the presentations in March 2011 in the Rambla of Montevideo and in April of the same year at the Estadio Luna Park.
+It was certified Gold by the Argentine Chamber of Phonograms and Videograms Producers, and was nominated at the 13th Annual Latin Grammy Awards for Best Rock Album.

+On 12 July, keyboardist Marcel Curuchet was admitted to the Jersey City Medical Center after a motorcycle accident on the New Jersey Turnpike Extension in Jersey City, New Jersey.
+Two days later, on 14 July, Curuchet was noted to be in critical condition and died shortly after that announcement.